 To celebrate MK as a cycling city, children from nine MK primary schools showed off their cycling skills in MK’s first ever Bikeability Olympics competition.
-Events included an Obstacle Course, Relay Race, Slow Race and Road Ride testing Bikeability skills (see photo gallery below).
+Events included an Obstacle Course, Relay Race, Slow Race and Road Ride testing Bikeability skills.
+See:

-This was the culmination of a year in which 4,000 pupils have been trained to achieve Bikeability levels 1 and 2 in 40 primary schools.
-The event was the first of its kind and a celebration of MK’s promotion of cycling as clean, low-cost and healthy way to get to travel around the city.
+This was the culmination of a year in which 3,000 pupils have been trained to achieve Bikeability levels 1 and 2 in 40 primary schools.
+The event was the first of its kind – with branding permission from The Bikeability Trust – and a celebration of MK’s promotion of cycling as clean, low-cost and healthy way to get to travel around the city.

 The winning school was Giles Brook Primary School, whose team of five contestants achieved two Golds and one Bronze medal.
 Bradwell Village took second place, with pupil Luca Galeanu achieving the highest individual medal tally of all contestants, and Oxley Park came third (individual medalists listed below).